home-assistant/home-assistant.io/source/_integrations/ista_ecotrend.markdown

 ### Identifying ista EcoTrend statistic entities

 The statistic entities imported via this integration are distinguishable by their prefix `ista_ecotrend:`.
-This prefix helps you identify these entities separately from other sensor statistics in your system.
+This prefix helps you identify these entities separately from other sensor statistics when setting up the long-term statistics in the energy dashboard.

 ### Setting up long-term statistics in the energy dashboard